cocos/cocos-docs/en/components/scrollbar.md

 ## Detailed explanation

 ScrollBar normally is used together with `ScrollView` instead of being used alone.
-Also, ScrollBar needs to assign a `Sprite` component, i.e. `Handle` in the attribute panel.
+Also, ScrollBar needs to assign a `Sprite` component, i.e. `Handle` in the Properties panel.

 Normally we will also designate a background picture to ScrollBar.
 This can be used to indicate the length or width of the whole of the ScrollBar.

----

-Continue on to read about [Layout component reference](layout.md).